The Consequences of Drowsy Driving: The Physical Effects & AccidentsUpdated Dec. 14, 2020

 - You may stare blankly without seeing what is in front of you

 - Your head may drop forwards or backwards, startling you awake with an involuntary jerk which may cause you to turn the steering wheel sharply

 When a fatigued driver experiences microsleep, they may run through a red light, meander out of their lane or plow straight off the side of the pavement if the roadway curves.

 Fatigued driving accident facts

-According to information compiled by the NHTSA, collisions and crashes involving fatigued drivers usually:
+According to information compiled by the NHTSA, collisions and crashes involving drowsy drivers usually:

 - Occur after midnight